kathleenwest/ReadCSVfileSQLFilterthenWriteCSVfile-/README.md

   ReadCSVfileSQLFilterthenWriteCSVfile
   File: ReadCSVfileSQLFilterthenWriteCSVfile.pl

-  Description: Simple perl script to import a CSV file (contains records of data - could be a dump from a database), execute custom SQL, and write back to a CSV file.

-  This script uses an example of SQL to filter out select records DBI is used in this example
+  This script uses an example of SQL to filter out select records

-  How to Use

-  >> ReadCSVfileSQLFilterthenWriteCSVfile.pl
-  Example: ReadCSVfileSQLFilterthenWriteCSVfile.pl
+  DBI is used in this example

   Input files: (same directory)

   input.csv located in same directory as script

-  Output files: (same directory) output.csv
+  Output files: (same directory)

+  output.csv

   CASE Example